Better NTK Conditioning: A Free Lunch from (ReLU) Nonlinear Activation in Wide Neural Networks: Introduction

-{\bf Condition number and optimization theory.} Recent optimization theories showed that the NTK condition number, or the smallest eigenvalue of NTK, controls the theoretical convergence rate of gradient descent algorithms on wide neural networks \cite{du2018gradient,du2018gradientdeep,liu2022loss}.
-Combined with these theories, our findings imply that: (a), wide ReLU networks have faster convergence rate than linear models and linear neural networks, and (b), deeper wide ReLU networks have faster convergence rate than shallower ones.
-Experimentally, we indeed find that deeper ReLU networks converges faster than shallower ones.
+\emph{Connection with optimization theory.} While there could be multiple implications of the above property in various aspects, here we present its connection with existing optimization theories.
+Recent optimization theories showed that the NTK condition number $\kappa$, or the smallest eigenvalue of NTK, controls the theoretical convergence rate of gradient descent algorithms on wide neural networks \citep{du2018gradient,du2018gradientdeep,liu2022loss}.
+Combined with these theories, our findings imply that: (a), the activation function has the effect of improving the worst-case convergence rate of gradient descent, and (b), deeper wide ReLU networks have faster convergence rate than shallower ones.
+Previous works often focus on accelerating convergence via a better function of $\kappa$ while assuming $\kappa$ is given and fixed.
+Our findings provide a different perspective of achieving acceleration by tuning $\kappa$ itself.
+Experimentally, we indeed find that deeper networks converge faster than shallower ones.

 \paragraph{Contributions.} We summarize our contributions below.
-We find that: \begin{itemize}[leftmargin=*] \item the ReLU activation function induces better separation between similar data in the feature space of model gradient.
-A larger depth of the ReLU network enhances this better separation phenomenon. \item ReLU activated neural networks have better NTK conditioning (i.e., smaller NTK condition number), than linear neural networks and linear models.
-A larger depth of the ReLU network further enhances this better NTK conditioning property. \item This better NTK conditioning property leads to faster convergence rate of gradient descent.
+We find that: \begin{itemize}[leftmargin=*] \item Nonlinear activation functions induce better separation between similar data in the feature space of model gradient.
+A larger network depth amplifies this better separation phenomenon. \item Nonlinear activations have the effect of decreasing the NTK condition number.
+A larger depth of the network further enhances this better NTK conditioning property. \item This better NTK conditioning property leads to faster convergence rate of gradient descent.
 We empirically verify this on various real world datasets. \end{itemize}

-The paper is organized as follow: in Section \ref{sec:setup}, we describe the setting and define the key quantities and concepts; in Section \ref{sec:lnn}, we analyze linear neural networks as the baseline for comparison; in Section \ref{sec:data_separation} and \ref{sec:condition_number}, we show our main results on the better separation and the better conditioning of ReLU neural networks, respectively; in Section \ref{sec:optimization}, we discuss the connection between NTK condition number and convergence rates of gradient descent; in Section \ref{sec:conclusion}, we conclude the paper.
-The proofs of theorems and main corollaries can be found in the appendix.
+The paper is organized as follow: Section \ref{sec:setup} describes the setting and defines the key quantities and concepts, and analyzes linear neural networks as the baseline for comparison; Section \ref{sec:data_separation} and \ref{sec:condition_number} discuss our main results on the better separation and better conditioning of nonlinear activation, respectively; Section \ref{sec:optimization} discusses the implication on theoretical convergence rates; Section \ref{sec:conclusion} concludes the paper.
+Proofs of theorems and main corollaries can be found in the appendix.